-LearningCenter:TheYoungAmericansLearning Center is a multidisciplinary tutoring andlearning support facility that provides an opportunity forstudents to strengthen their skills in all areas of theirstudies.
+Learning Center: The Young Americans Learning Center is a multidisciplinary tutoring and learning support facility that provides an opportunity for students to strengthen their skills in all areas of their studies.

 Counseling: Counseling services are available to support students with behavioral health concerns.
-Services are available via phone for students who are off-campus.
+Services are provided through BetterHelp telehealth counseling.
+Access information will be provided by the Dean of Students.
+All counseling services will remain confidential.